Katello/katello-client-bootstrap/README.md

 # Foreman Bootstrap Script
-Bootstrap Script for migrating existing running systems to Foreman with the Katello plugin
+bootstrap Script for migrating existing running systems to Foreman with the Katello plugin

 # Overview